ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Experimental Details

-We found that fine-tuning with T5-large is occasionally unstable and fails to learn a target task, and is sensitive to the batch size or learning rate.
+\paragraph{Performance instability of fine-tuning with T5-large.} We found that fine-tuning with T5-large is occasionally unstable and fails to learn a target task, and is sensitive to the batch size or learning rate.
 For instance, using different batch size results in 65\% BoolQ accuracy.
 For those cases, we explored several learning rates and batch sizes and report the best performance.
 Several prior work report the instability of fine-tuning large-scale LMs~\cite{mosbach2021on,dodge2020fine}.